 Then, we focused extensively on creative and creative testing.
 We started with 6 new creatives + using previous controls.
-We shut off poor ones and duplicated the ones performing well in our creative testing into our main scaling campaigns, and then cycle them around when they fatigue.
-We found the lifestyle + product videos work the best with short benefit points on each clip – so we continued to create more of these.
+We shut off the poor ones and duplicated the ones performing well in our creative testing into our main scaling campaigns.
+From here, we then cycled them around when they started to fatigue.
+We found that lifestyle and product videos work the best with short benefit points on each clip – so we continued to create more of these.

 Step 3: Optimize & Scale

 One of the ways we optimized the account and improved ROAS was through the use of rules.
-Their in-house marketer was unaware of automated rules and had previously overspent on ads below target ROAS – we were able to cut this out completely and thus reduce wasted on unprofitable ads and improve the account ROAS.
+Their in-house marketer was unaware of automated rules and had previously overspent on ads below target ROAS – we were able to cut this out completely and thus reduce wasted on unprofitable ads – and thus improve the account ROAS.

 The way we scaled the account was mainly through horizontal scaling.
-Since the countries we mainly sell in are small Western European countries, we focused on refining the creative and messaging for each collection and then moved to optimize the campaigns for other collections.
+Since the countries we mainly sell in are small Western European countries, we focused on refining the creative and messaging for each collection, and then moved to optimize the campaigns for other collections.
 For example, once we optimized and scaled the running socks campaigns to above target ROAS, we focused on optimizing the tennis socks collection, and then hockey socks, etc.

-This allowed us to scale the daily budget whilst also helping to expand STOX’s product line so they were no longer dependent on only their best sellers to stay afloat.
+This allowed us to scale the daily budget, whilst also helping to expand STOX’s product line so they were no longer dependent on only their best sellers to stay afloat.

 The time and bandwidth freed up from their internal team have allowed them to channel that focus into working on the backend, improving customer LTV, sourcing new creatives and working on creating new products and offers.